-On behalf of the Board, I would like to express my gratitude and appreciation to all our shareholders, customers, financiers and business associates for the continuous support and trust over the years.
-To our staff, thank you for your dedication, hard work and contributions made to the Group for the past year.
+On behalf of the Board, I would like to express my gratitude and appreciation to all our shareholders, customers, financiers and business associates for the continuous support, dedication and trust over the years.
+To our management and staff, thank you for your dedication, hard work and contributions made to the Group.
+Let us continue to work together for greater success in the financial year ahead.